jonathanreyes/dubitable/README.md

   -Turns yellow when page has not been categorized as credible or dubitable <br />
   -Turns grey on new tab startpages <br />

+### v0.7 <br />
+Code cleanup: got rid of storage permissions <br />
+Setup an alarm to get lastest list of credible/dubitable domains from OpenSources.co on startup and then every 24 hours <br />

 ## To-Do's: <br />
 * Create a nicer icon
 * Update the popup
   * Options window will highlight color-coded dubitability categories and a summarizing title
   * User can click/hover to see explanation of each category
-* Update our list of credible/dubitable domains with regular fetches of OpenSources' latest lsit
 * Apply loose rules from the source material
   * e.g. provide a warning when domain ends in ".com.co"
 * Figure out how to get extension working on dubitable facebook pages